-Apparently, the only option available for baggage inside of Penn Station is for those with Amtrak tickets.
+The only option available for baggage storage inside Penn Station is with Amtrak.

-Non-ticket holders can use Amtrak storage but only when space is available and for $20/piece.
-There are better options and we list them in the next section.
+Non-ticket holders can use Amtrak's luggage storage facility, but only when space is available and for $20/piece.

 In the past few years, a new type of luggage service has arisen and quickly dominated the luggage storage market.
-It's the sharing economy.
+It's the 'sharing economy' model used by Airbnb.

-They work with places that open early and close late and can hold and secure your luggage, all for $5.95/piece for 24 hours with insurance up to $5000.
+They work with businesses that open early and close late that can hold and secure your luggage, all for $5.95/piece for 24 hours with insurance up to $5000.

 Click on the map to search for locations or to book.

-Companies such as Vertoe operate both a website and an app.
+Companies such as Vertoe operate both a website and a luggage storage app.

-In the image above, you can see Penn Station in the red rectangle with the closest participating locations denoted by luggage icons.
+In the image above, you can see Penn Station in the red rectangle with the closest participating locations denoted by suitcase icons.